Uniswap/routing-api/README.md

 ### Tenderly Simulation

 1. To get a more accurate estimate of the transaction's gas cost, request a tenderly simulation along with the swap.
-This is done by setting the optional queryparam "simulateFromAddress".
+This is done by setting the optional query param "simulateFromAddress".
 For example:

 ```
 curl --request GET '<INSERT_YOUR_URL_HERE>/quote?tokenInAddress=<0x...>&simulateFromAddress=<FROM_ADDRESS>&...'